-As part of their pursuit of the WECHS mission, seniors and super seniors may wish to participate in a summer course to earn a health sciences certificate (Certified Nursing Assistant, Emergency Medical Technician, etc.).
-Students must communicate their plans to WECHS Career Development Coordinator who will work with the Director of College and School Relations to assist with course registration.
-ALL costs associated with summer school are the responsibility of the student.
+As part of their pursuit of the WECHS mission, seniors and super seniors may wish to participate in Wake Tech summer semester to complete the Associate in Arts, Associate in Sciences or Health Sciences degree.
+Students must communicate their request to the Wake Tech Liaison.
+The Liaison will work with students to complete summer college course registration.
+Summer college tuition will be covered.
+Books and supplies are the responsibility of the student.